Are High-Yield Checking Accounts Worth It?

 Who Benefits Most From These Accounts?

-Those who benefit most from a high-yield checking account are individuals who can meet the requirements to earn the highest interest rate without difficulty.
+Those who can easily meet the requirements to earn the highest interest rate may stand to benefit the most from a high-yield checking account.

-For example, if you frequently make debit card purchases or get your paycheck from your employer through direct deposit, you may already be meeting the requirements for top rate and don’t have to put in any extra effort.
-In this case, a high-yield checking account earns interest on money that would otherwise sit earning little to nothing.
+For example, if you frequently make debit card purchases or get your paycheck from your employer through direct deposit, you may already meet the requirements for the top rate without putting in any extra effort.
+In this case, a high-yield checking account earns interest on money that would otherwise sit there earning little to nothing.

 However, a high-yield checking account probably doesn’t make sense if you’ll struggle to meet the bank’s criteria to earn a high rate or avoid fees.
-In that case, you might be better off with a regular checking account and a high-yield savings account, which can pay as much as many high-yield checking accounts but with less hassle.
+In that case, you might be better off with a regular checking account and a high-yield savings account, which can pay as much as and typically more than high-yield checking accounts but with less hassle.

 Comparing High-Yield vs Regular Checking

-High-yield checking accounts serve the same basic purpose as regular checking accounts but have different benefits and requirements.
+High-yield checking accounts serve the same basic purpose as regular checking accounts, but they have different benefits and requirements.
 Here’s a look at how they compare.

 Interest Earnings Examples

-Regular checking: If you have a $10,000 balance earning the national average rate for checking accounts, which is 0.08% APY, you could earn $80 in one year.
+• Regular checking: If you have a $10,000 balance earning the national average rate for checking accounts, which is about 0.07% APY, you could earn $7 in one year.

 Other Considerations

-High-yield checking accounts are a useful financial tool, but they aren’t the answer for everyone.
-If you’re interested in a bank account that pays a higher-than average APY, here are some alternatives to consider.
+High-yield checking accounts are a useful financial tool, but they aren’t for everyone.
+If you’re interested in a bank account that pays a higher-than-average APY, here are some alternatives to consider.

 • High-yield savings accounts: The interest rate you can earn in a high-yield savings account can be the same or higher than a high-yield checking account, but without the stringent requirements.
 While you generally can’t pay bills and make purchases directly from a savings account, you can easily transfer the funds to your checking account when you need to make payments.

-• Money market accounts: Money market accounts (MMAs) typically offer higher APYs than traditional savings accounts, while providing some of the conveniences of a checking account, like a debit card and checks.
+• Money market accounts (MMAs): MMAs typically offer higher APYs than traditional savings accounts while providing some of the conveniences of a checking account, like a debit card and checks.
 These hybrid accounts may have certain requirements, however.
 For example, some institutions require high minimum balances to open an account or avoid fees.
-Also MMAs can be subject to transaction limits, so they aren’t a perfect substitute for a checking account.
+MMAs can also be subject to transaction limits, so they aren’t a perfect substitute for a checking account.

 The Takeaway